 College of Architecture, Art and Design (CAAD) students benefit from open studios and robust, state-of-the-art facilities.
 Students accepted into the second-year studio majors have dedicated individual worktables and computer workstations with network connections.
 Additional spaces, which are shared by all curricula, include exhibition galleries, a lecture hall, seminar rooms, a media wall, digital classrooms, high-end computing labs and comprehensive printing facilities.
-For CAAD students and faculty, there is a Digital Fabrication Lab that includes CNC routing, robots, thermoforming, laser cutting, rapid prototyping/small laser cutter and rapid prototyping/3D printing.
-The Digital Fabrication Lab is among the most advanced facilities found in universities internationally.
-Other facilities include a wet lab for casting; workshops for clay, wood and metal, sound design, color correction, media production, photography and printmaking; and a photographic darkroom.
-Facilities cover a wide spectrum of making, both analog and digital, including conventional material fabrication as well as advanced digital technology.
+CAAD students and faculty also enjoy access to a variety of labs, which are among the most advanced facilities found in universities internationally.
+CAAD labs cover a wide spectrum of making, both analog and digital, including conventional material fabrication as well as advanced digital technology.
+The labs are grouped into three categories: Digital Fabrication, Material Fabrication and Media Labs.
+Digital Fabrication Labs include CNC routers, industrial robotic arms, thermoforming, laser cutting machines and a number of 3D printers.
+Material Fabrication Labs include a comprehensive woodshop and metalshop, and ceramics studio.
+The Media Labs contain production spaces, editing suites, photography and printmaking studios, as well as a media equipment center.